ietf-scitt/draft-birkholz-scitt-receipts/draft-birkholz-scitt-receipts.md

     - 1 (sha-256)
     - 7 (sha-384)

-3. The Leaf Component algorithm is used.
+3. The Component leaf algorithm is used.

 4. The leaf components contain exactly one COSE_Sign1 countersigning leaf component.
 Additional leaf components may be included.